Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 Special Work Visa:

-• The worker personally files an application at a Czech Embassy.
+• The worker personally files an application at the Czech Embassy.

 • They submit original or notarized copies of required documents (travel documents, proof of accommodation, photographs, etc.).